castle-xyz/sync.lua/docs/reference.md

 Create an entity of the given type.
 Automatically synchronizes the entity to all connected clients for which the entity is relevant (the actual synchronization is sent on the next `:process` call).

+This method is also actually available in clients but does nothing, so that you can call it in common code without error.

 #### Arguments

 - **`typeName` (string, required)**: The name of the type of entity to spawn.